What is Epinephrine?

 When do you need an epinephrine injection?

-Epinephrine should be given immediately at the first sign of a serious allergic reaction, or anaphylaxis.
+Epinephrine should be given immediately at the first sign of anaphylaxis.
 Anaphylaxis is diagnosed when symptoms involve two or more body organ systems: skin, mouth and/or throat, stomach, lungs and airways, and heart.

 What are the symptoms of anaphylaxis?

-Anaphylaxis is diagnosed when symptoms appear on two or more body organ systems.
-Anaphylaxis symptoms involve:
+Anaphylaxis symptoms involve two or more body organs:

 • Skin: itching, redness, swelling, hives that are widespread across the body